elixir-lang/elixir-lang.github.com/getting-started/mix-otp/ets.markdown

 $ mix test --trace
 ```

 The `--trace` option is useful when your tests are deadlocking or there are race conditions, as it runs all tests synchronously (`async: true` has no effect) and shows detailed information about each test.
-You may see one or two intermittent failures:
+If you run the tests multiple times you may see this intermittent failure:

 ```
   1) test removes buckets on exit (KV.RegistryTest)